Mahanteshprabhu/leetCode/README.md

 # leetCode
-this repository contains some of the easiest solutoins for leetcode problems
+this repository contains some of the easiest solutions for leetcode problems